hnjd-fe/chrome-plugin-save-anywhere/README.md

 # chrome-plugin-save-anywhere

-chrome browser plugin - save your seleciton in anywhere
+chrome browser plugin - save your selection in anywhere